learn-symfony/css-compiler/README.md

 ```
 ### add _css-compiler_ information inside of the _extra_ composer configuration
  * _format_: compression format
- * _input_: array of routes, all files inside of the route if it is directory will be picked up
+ * _input_: array of relative paths to the composer.json, all files will be picked up recursivly inside of the directory
- * _output_: file where it should put content (hard-copy)
+ * _output_:  relative file path to the composer.json, where to save output (hard-copy)

 _example_:
 ```